techmuch/generator-huddle/app/templates/_README.md

 $ cd <%= slugName %>
 ```

-pull all of the node.js dependancies by typing
+pull all of the node.js dependencies by typing

 ```sh
 $ npm update
 ```

-pull all of the web application dependanceies by typing
+pull all of the web application dependencies by typing

 ```sh
 $ bower update